babylonchain/btc-staker/README.md

 You can configure the daemon to connect to either `bitcoind` or `btcd` node types.
-While both are compatible, we recommend using `bitcoind`. `stakerd` currently supports Bitcoin Core version 24.1.
+While both are compatible, we recommend using `bitcoind`.
+The daemon currently supports Bitcoin Core version 24.1.
 For more details, refer to the official release [page](https://bitcoincore.org/en/releases/24.1/)